DEFRA/ffc-development-guide/guides/developer-laptop-setup/configure-docker-desktop-kubernetes.md

-# Configure Docker Desktop and Kubernetes
+# Configure Docker Desktop Kubernetes
-Kubernetes (commonly stylized as k8s) is an open-source container-orchestration system for automating application deployment, scaling, and management.

-FFC's microservice ecosystem will be orchestrated within Kubernetes clusters.
+Docker Desktop enables developers to deploy a single node cluster to their local machine.

-# Installation
+## Installation
 Open Docker Desktop settings, select Kubernetes then enable Kubernetes.

-## WSL Specific config
+## WSL configuration
-### Copy Kubernetes configuration from Windows
+In order to interact with the cluster running in Windows, the default Kubeconfig file generated should be copied to WSL.

 ```
 mkdir ~/.kube
 cp /c/Users/[USERNAME]/.kube/config ~/.kube